NyxCode/ormx/example-sqlite/README.md

 ## Sqlite ORMX Example

-This is an example that shows ormx querying a sqlite database.
-The ormx queries are shown in 'src/main.rs`.
+This example shows ormx querying a sqlite database.

 To try this example, run:
 ```bash